yaobinwen/robin_on_rails/misc/english/Vocabulary.md

 - rule
   - precept: /ˈpriː.sept/ a rule for action or behaviour, especially obtained from moral thought
     - _Theodore Roosevelt was teaching by precept and example that men owed something at all times, whether in peace or in war, for the privilege of citizenship and that the burden rested equally on rich and poor._
+- shake
+  - quiver: to shake slightly, often because of strong emotion.
+    - _Lennie's bottom lip quivered and tears started in his eyes._
+    - _The professor devotes a special paragraph to the vile expression 'the fact that', a phrase that causes him to quiver with revulsion._ (The Elements of Style, Introduction)
 - shy
   - bashful
   - diffident